 Caregivers are a special breed.
 They feel a deep sense of commitment when it comes to caring for those they love, even despite the incredible challenges they face daily.
 Unfortunately, the flip side of this dedication is a profound sense of loss once a care recipient passes away.
-These feelings loom beforehand, are often overwhelming around the time of death, and can linger with varying intensity long after caregiving has ended.
+These feelings loom beforehand, are often overwhelming around the time of death, and can linger with varying intensity long after caregiving ends.

 While the connection between post-traumatic stress disorder and caregiving remains woefully under-researched, there is some evidence that the act of providing care can cause psychological trauma.
 Watching an ill or aging loved one lose their independence and endure painful medical conditions, testing and treatments has a lasting impact on a caregiver.